 Pascal’s achieves the kind of hunker-down comfort coffeehouse dreams are made of.
 And they care.
 The containers we use to transport our pastries to the shop are cleaned consistently and thoroughly before returning them to us.
 It is no surprise that they are intentional with coffee and the warmth with which they serve – a delight just across the street from UF main campus.

 Uppercrust uses Plugra butter for all our pastries, enriched doughs and croissants.
 Plugra is a European-style churned butter based in Kansas City, Kansas.
 It is dense and consistent.
 It’s awesome.

 Rainbow is a local fruit and vegetable supplier located just a little past Satchel’s.
 Visit the stands Monday-Saturday and support a great local business that spends nearly all its resources on the products themselves.

 Stacole is the Florida-based branch of the Winebow group, a national wine distributor.
-Like Opici, their compendious wine list allows us to provide delicious wines for many palates.
+Their compendious wine list allows us to provide delicious wines across a spectrum of regions and styles.

 The Swamp, across the street from UF, is the dining stalwart for nights out, game day viewing, and languorous afternoon meals.
 They make exactly the kind of food you want them to.
 They use quality products, like our bread, to exceed expectations in meaningful ways.